 How federal trucking laws and regulations apply to Michigan

-Trucking laws and regulations are federal, meaning that truck rules are set by the federal government.
-These laws also apply in Michigan.
-Below is a summary of the agencies and trucking laws for the trucking industry.
+Trucking laws and regulations are federal, meaning that truck rules are set by the federal government for every state in the US to follow which includes Michigan.
+Below is a summary of the agencies and laws for the industry.

 To speak with our attorneys, call Michigan Auto Law at (248) 353-7575.
 There’s no cost or obligation, and we can answer all of your questions.